MoniMurray/shopping-list/README.md

 ## Features<a name="features"></a>

-The Shopping List is a useful tool for a User to create and update their shopping list wherever they are on their available device.
-The User can group shopping list items by category for ease of use when shopping, can see urgent items at a glance when in a hurry, and can easily toggle items off the list as they shop.
+The Shopping List is a useful application tool in which a User can create and update their shopping list wherever they are on their available device.
+The logged in User can group shopping list items by category for ease of use when shopping, can see urgent items at a glance when in a hurry, and can easily check items off the list as they shop.

 ### Landing Page